GHDDI-AILab/Targeting2019-nCoV/docs/drug_candidates.md

 ### 2019-nCoV related projects around the world
 The PDF document below published by [mybiogate](http://mybiogate.com) lists a collection of projects related to 2019-nCoV.
 This table organizes the projects as: therapeutics, vaccines, diagnostic tools, and medical devices.
 Additionally, each project's organization, brief introduction, research or clinical progress, location, and other potential indications are listed.
-In total, there are 55 therapeutic, 17 vaccine, 14 diagnostic, and 16 medical device projects listed in this table.
+In total, there are 55 therapeutic, 17 vaccine, 14 diagnostic, and 16 medical device projects listed on this table.

 [Download PDF](http://ghddiai.oss-cn-zhangjiakou.aliyuncs.com/file/file_quanqiuzhongwenxiangmu.pdf)